jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
-jQuery plugin for creating bootstrap-styled file-upload form controls, also known as file selects or file input fields, with some kind of validation and customization support.
+Bootstrap Fileselect is a jQuery plugin for creating a bootstrap-styled form controls for file uploads, also know as file selects or file input fields, with some kind of validation support and customization.

 ## Requirements
 * jQuery 3.0.0 or higher